 Width300Height50 Width300Height250 Width320Height50 Width336Height280 Width468Height60 Width728Height90 Width970Height90 Width970Height250 ScreenWidthHeight50 ScreenWidthHeight90 ScreenWidthHeight250 ScreenWidthHeight280

 Show or hide the banner (this is optional; the banner is shown by default):

 MoPub.ShowBanner (bannerAdUnit, true); // shows the banner MoPub.ShowBanner (bannerAdUnit, false); // hides the banner

 - Only create a banner ad view when you display it to the user.

 - If the user navigates from a screen with a banner on it to a screen that does not have a banner, destroy or hide the banner.

 - To be informed of the ad’s lifecycle events, visit the

-MoPubManagerclass for the complete list of ad lifecycle callbacks that you may subscribe to.
+MoPubManagerclass for the complete list of ad lifecycle callbacks to which you may subscribe.